agb32/cosmadoc/docs/source/queue.md

 Access to the Durham COSMA5 machine is provided using the six queues cosma, cosma-pauper, cosma-prince, cordelia, cosma-analyse and cosma-bench.
 The first three queues share all the 302 compute nodes dispatching jobs according to the different priorities that the queues have assigned.
 All the queues are configured so that job exclusive access to nodes is enforced.
 This means that no jobs share a compute node.

 The cordelia queue should be used for single core jobs, and will share computational resources on a single node with other jobs.
 This allows efficient use of the cluster.
-When using the cordelia queue, please specify the maximum memory your job will require, e.g.: #SBATCH --mem=10G will reserve 10GB for you, and allow the other cores to use the rest.
+When using the cordelia queue, please specify the maximum memory your job will require, e.g.: ```bash #SBATCH --mem=10G``` will reserve 10GB for you, and allow the other cores to use the rest.

 The cosma-analyse queue is for data analysis purposes.
 The cosma-bench queue is for benchmarking.